niteshshinde1302/CharityML/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Overview

+In this project, Gradient Boosting classifier was used to predict if a person will make a donation towards a fictitious organization CharityML.
+Problem of class imbalance was mitigated using various data processing and optimization techniques.
+Perform model tuning using GridSearchCV and feature selection was done to reduce to training and prediction time without compromising accuracy and f-score.
+An accuracy of 86% and f-score of 0.72 was achieved.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: